sanctus-corvus/FatherLumin/README.md

-# Ancient Digitized Father of The Church
+# Digitized Ancient Saint of the Church of the Last Crusade

 ## Presbyter Lumin